Do you ask, “Why am I Sad?”

 How do you advance yourself beyond the sadness, fear, and aggression?
-Break the hooks between you and the original person who offended you.
+First, break the hooks between you and the original person who offended you.
 Break the chain of offense.
 It might require an apology.
 It might require forgiveness and release.
 Forgiveness is difficult in a world of cruelty, so I prefer transmutation.

-Transmute all offending connections to people who have labeled you as inferior.
+Second, transmute all offending connections to people who have labeled you as inferior.
 Let go of the past in the best way possible.
 See yourself as valuable and as a person of great worth.
 Above all, love yourself.